 ITP’s Goals represent the industry’s response to the United Nations’ Sustainable Development Goals; driving progress on the key issues affecting the hotel sector at a global level.

 The Goals send out a clear call to action to the wider industry about the critical importance of using the United Nations’ Sustainable Development Goals (SDGs) as a focal point to drive responsible business in hospitality.

 ITP is a global sector-led organisation, bringing together the world’s most powerful hotel companies in an alliance focused on a single ambition:

 to lead the industry through example with clear and quantifiable commitments to improved sustainability.

-Dr Taleb Rifai, Secretary General of the UNWTO
+Dr Taleb Rifai, former Secretary General of the UNWTO

 “As we celebrate the International Year of Sustainable Tourism for Development I welcome ITP’s commitment to drive positive change, and I encourage others in the hotel sector to join their movement making tourism a true force for good.”